magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 mkdir -p test/cljc/modern_cljs/shopping
 ```

-> NOTE 3: even if you do not need to mimic the source directory layout
+> NOTE 3: Although you are not required to mimic the source directory layout
-> in a corresponding test directory layout, by doing it the project
+> in the test directory, doing so will make the project
-> structure will be more readable.
+> structure simpler and easier to understand.

 We now need to create the unit test file for the
 `modern-cljs.shopping.validators` namespace.
 You could name this file
-as you like, but I like to give it a name resembling the name of the
+anything, but I like to give it a name resembling the
-file defining the source namespace (i.e. `validators`) and remembering
+source namespace file (i.e. `validators`), plus an indicator that it
-me I'm taking care of its unit tests: `validators_test.cljc` seems to
+defines unit tests.
+Following the pattern `validators_test.cljc` seems to
-be a good file name speaking for itself.
+be a good name for our needs.

 ```bash
 touch test/cljc/modern_cljs/shopping/validators_test.cljc
 ```

-> NOTE 4: this time you'll not receive any error regarding the file not
+> NOTE 4: This time you'll not receive any error regarding the file not
 > containing an `ns` form.
 This is because `boot` still does not know
 > anything about the `test` directory structure in which the newly
 > created file lives.